How to Use this Guide

-To secure and register your brand name it must be unique, not too similar to another registered name in Pennsylvania, and shouldn’t contain any restricted wording.
-To check, conduct a Business Entity Search through the Sec. of State, and if there are potential trademark issues conduct another quick search using the TESS System through the U.S. Patent Office.
+The first step is ensuring the brand name you want is unique, not misleading, doesn’t contain any restricted wording and isn’t too similar to any other name registered in Pennsylvania.
+To check, conduct a Business Entity Search through the Sec. of State, as well as a quick trademark search using the TESS System through the U.S. Patent Office.

-Keep in mind your brand name should contain the words ‘Corporation,’‘Company,’ ‘Incorporated,’ or ‘Limited.”
-Abbreviations for these words are also acceptable.
-If needed, you can file a Name Reservation form (DSCB:15-208) at the Pennsylvania Dept. of State that’s good for 120 days.
+Keep in mind your corporation’s name should contain the words ‘’Incorporated,” “Corporation,” ’‘Company,” or “‘Limited.”
+Abbreviations of these words are also acceptable.
+You might consider a Name Reservation that’s good for 120 days by filing Form DSCB:15-208 with the Pennsylvania Dept. of State.

 Filing Fee: $70